tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         On Trading Strategy, the available liquidity is usually expressed as the US dollar amount of one side of the pair.
 For example adding 100 BNB + 5000 USD to the liquidity is presented as 5000 USD available liquidity.

+        See also :term:`slippage`.

         `Read more about slippage and price impact on Paradigm's post <https://research.paradigm.xyz/amm-price-impact>`_.

         `Read more about XY liquidity model <https://medium.com/phoenix-finance/understanding-the-xyk-model-of-pooled-liquidity-7340fdc20d9c>`_.

+    Price impact

+        See :term:`Slippage`.

+    Slippage

+        Slippage, also known as price impact, tells how much less your market taker order gets filled because there is not available liquidity.
+        For example, if you are trying to buy 5000 USD worth of BNB token, but there isn't available liquidity you end up with 4980 USD worth of token at the end of the trade.
+The missing fill is called slippage.
+        It can be expressed as USD value or as percent of the trade amount.
+        Illiquid pairs have more slippage than liquid pairs.

+        `Read detailed analysis how price impact is calculated on Uniswap v2 style AMMs https://ethereum.stackexchange.com/a/111334/620>`_.

+        See also :term:`XY liquidity model`.